Allen-Bartley/personal-portfolio/README.md

 # 👨‍💻 Allen Bartley – Personal Portfolio

-Hi, I’m Allen Bartley—IT support specialist driven by real-world problem solving, technical storytelling, and system recovery with purpose.
+Hi, I'm Allen Bartley—IT support specialist driven by real-world problem solving, technical storytelling, and system recovery with purpose.

 Welcome to my portfolio!
 I'm an IT Support Specialist with over 12 years of hands-on experience, a passion for troubleshooting, and a deep commitment to continuous learning.
 Whether it's configuring distributed networks across a home office or deploying AI workflows remotely, I thrive at the intersection of curiosity and practical application.